 Is the Nowzaradan Diet Right for Me?

-For those looking to lose a moderate amount of weight it’s probably best to follow or duplicate diets such as Medifast, Weight Watchers, or Optavia.
-These plans incorporate a method of social support that many studies have shown can contribute to success with weight loss [8].
+For those looking to lose a moderate amount of weight, it’s probably best to follow or duplicate Medifast diet plans, along with options like Weight Watchers or Optavia.
+These plans incorporate a method of social support that many studies have shown can contribute to success with weight loss.8

 This diet should not be taken lightly so if you decide to try out Nowzaradan’s restrictive calorie diet, please be sure to consult with a doctor or dietitian first.
 Of course, surgery and the Dr. Now diet is generally a last resort since there’s an tons of other weight loss solutions that can prove fruitful.